 On March 20, 1988, Ian Ernest Gilmore “Gil” Evans died aged 75.
 Canadian born pianist, arranger, composer and bandleader had important role in the development of free jazz, cool jazz, modal jazz and jazz fusion.
 He has performed and recorded with many important jazz musicians including: Miles Davis, Lee Konitz, Glen Hall, Steve Lacy, Claude Thornhill, Johnny Mathis, Hal McKusick, Marcy Lutes, Helen Merill, Don Elliot, Astrud Gilberto and Kenny Burrell.
 In 1986, Evans was inducted into the “Down Beat” “Jazz Hall of Fame”.
 He won two “Grammy Awards” – in1960: “Sketches of Spain”, “Grammy Award for Best Original Jazz Composition” with Miles Davis; in 1986: “Bud and Bird”, “Grammy Award for Best Jazz Instrumental Performance, Big Band”.

 On July 10, 1941, Ferdinand Joseph LaMothe aka Jelly Roll Morton, died aged 60.
-Being pianist, bandleader and composer, he is regarded as the pivotal figure in early jazz.
+He was musician (piano), bandleader and composer, regarded as the pivotal figure in early jazz.
 His composition “Jelly Roll Blues” was the first published jazz composition, in 1915.
 He wrote number of ragtime and early jazz standards such as “King Porter Stomp”, “Wolverine Blues”, “Black Bottom Stomp”, and “I thought I heard Buddy Bolden Say”.